Raise Giving Kids Using the Beautiful Once-a-Month Strategy (March)

 I had in my head what I wanted to do this month, but then I got invited to go to a Shoot-a-Thon Adoption Fundraiser by a family from our church.

 We don’t really know the family raising money very well, but I used to work with this family’s mother/grandmother.
 She shared with me a little about their adoption journey.
 She told me about how after hearing the story of two kids wishing to be adopted, this family was deeply moved and felt called to adopt these two children.

 For about a year, this family has been trying to raise the $50,000+ that it costs to bring these kids home.
-This family has two biological kids, a son, and daughter, and the kids decided to fundraise by asking people pledge money for the number of baskets they shot.
-They shot baskets for eight hours!
+This family has two biological kids, a son, and a daughter, and the kids decided to fundraise by asking people to pledge money for the number of baskets they shot.
+They shot baskets for eight hours.

-That’s okay – we got a chance to support this fabulous cause and my boys got to see that God can move even kids to do big things.
+We got a chance to support this fabulous cause, and my boys got to see that God can move even kids to do big things.

 If you decide to take use this giving strategy, remember this is YOUR THING.
 Do what God places on YOUR HEART.
 Whatever works, big or little.
 Your family will be moved by however you decide to extend your hand.
 And hopefully, so will the people you give to.

 Your brain bounces between your day at work, what time(s) your kids need to be at practice, your teen’s missing school assignments, that you haven’t called your mom lately, the load of the laundry to be switched, “What’s for dinner?” and “Why are 3 of my brain-tabs frozen?”